KCCG/kccg-dx-igvserver/Readme.Developer.md

 # Overview
-Once you have installed, setup, or configured your IGV server, then adding an XML manigest to a project is simple:
+Once you have installed, setup, or configured your IGV server, then adding an XML manifest to a project is simple:
 * Add an XML to the registry, for a certain group

     dx-igv-registry.py -p $project_id -g LKCGP

+* Add an XML to the registry, for mm10 reference genome

+    dx-igv-registry.py -p $project_id -g NEIWAT -r mm10

 * Add all XMLs from a group to the registry

     for project_id in $(dx find projects --tag LKCGP --brief); do dx-igv-registry.py -p $project_id -g LKCGP
     done

 ## additional options

     $ dx-igv-registry.py -h
     usage: dx-igv-registry.py [-h] [-p PROJECT_ID] [-d DURATION] [-r REF_GENOME]
                               [-g GROUP] [--xmlOnly XMLONLY] [--igvdata IGVDATA]